mongodb/specifications/source/crud/crud.rst

     /**
      * The maximum amount of time to allow the query to run.
+     * The default is no maxTimeMS.
      *
      * @see http://docs.mongodb.org/manual/reference/command/count/
      */
     maxTimeMS: Optional<Int64>;

     /**
      * The number of documents to skip before counting.
+The default is no skip.
      *
      * @see http://docs.mongodb.org/manual/reference/command/count/
      */